mattkatz/cc-pypa-poetry-mkdocs/docs/faq.md

     for your project.

     command_line_interface
-    Whether to create a console script using Python Click.
+    Whether to create a console script using Python Click or standard ArgParse.
 Console script entry point will match the project_slug.
-Options: \['click', "No command-line interface"\]
+Options: \['click', 'argparse', "No command-line interface"\]
     ```

-    except above settings, for CI/CD, you'll also need configure gitub repsitory secrets
+    except above settings, for CI/CD, you'll also need configure gitub repository secrets
-    at page repo > settings > secrtes, and add the following secrets:
+    at page repo > settings > secrets, and add the following secrets:

     - PERSONAL_TOKEN (required for publishing document to git pages)
     - TEST_PYPI_API_TOKEN (required for publishing dev release to testpypi)